Don Charlwood's Twenty Men

 The Distinguished Conduct Medal is a lesser version of the VC awarded to NCOs and Other Ranks, and equally rarely given as the VC.

-The Distinguished Flying Medal (DFM, silver elliptical medal, narrow diagonal blue and white striped ribbon) and the Air Force Medal (AFM, narrow diagonal red and white striped ribbon) are the equivalents.
+The Distinguished Flying Medal (DFM, silver elliptical medal, narrow diagonal purple and white striped ribbon) and the Air Force Medal (AFM, narrow diagonal red and white striped ribbon) are the equivalents.

 Any medal awarded twice was termed a bar, signified by a rosette inset into the ribbon.
 Thus, a well decorated airman might collect a DSO, DFC and bar, DFM.

 A senior officer wearing a DFM commanded immediate respect amongst his fellow airmen - for not many Sergeants or Flight-Sergeants survived long enough to both gain the decoration and be granted the King's Commission.

 The Battle of the Barges : August 1940.
 The Germans were poised to invade, and the Channel ports crammed with invasion barges.
 RAF Bomber Command mounted low-level attacks and destroyed significant numbers as well as much other materiel.

 The Augsburg Raid : 17th April 1942.
 The recent introduction of the Lancaster led some to believe that it could defend itself in a deep penetration daylight operation, and selected crews from No 44 and 97 Squadrons attacked the MAN Diesel works at Augsburg, Bavaria.
 Bad luck and inattention to timing caused the loss of 7 out of the 12 aircraft, with unspectacular results.
 The operational commander, Wing Commander John Nettleton, received the VC for this attack.
 He was later killed on an operation to Milan.